-The instructor is designated by USU as a "reporting employee (https://www.usu.edu/equity/sexual-misconduct/employees#reporting)."
-This means that if you share information about sexual misconduct (https://www.usu.edu/equity/sexual-misconduct/Sexual-Misconduct-Terms) (sexual harassment, sexual exploitation, sexual assault, relationship violence, or sex-based stalking) with the instructor, they will report that information to the USU Title IX Coordinator.
-The instructor is also required to tell you about designated confidential resources (https://www.usu.edu/equity/sexual-misconduct/confidential-resources), supportive measures (https://www.usu.edu/equity/Supportive-Measures), and how you can file a report (https://www.usu.edu/equity/report) with the USU Title IX Coordinator.
+The instructor is designated by USU as a "reporting employeeLinks to an external site.."
+This means that if you share information about sexual misconductLinks to an external site. (sexual harassment, sexual assault, relationship violence, or sex-based stalking) with the instructor, they will report that information to the USU Title IX CoordinatorLinks to an external site.
+The instructor is also required to tell you about designated confidential resourcesLinks to an external site., supportive measuresLinks to an external site., and how you can file a reportLinks to an external site. with the USU Title IX Coordinator.